 I’m often astounded at how much there is to learn about cooking and how I’ve only just begun scratching the surface.
 So many ingredients to explore and numerous spices still yet to be tasted.
 Admittedly it’s a slow process.
 But cooking with new ingredients is an exploration.
 Not everything will turn out but it's in the process where the fun and frustration lie.

-It worked beautifully with the cardamom and while I was at it, decided some raisins may work well too.
-So that’s how cardamom carrot muffins were born and quickly became a favorite treat.
+It worked beautifully with the cardamom and while I was at it, decided some raisins might work well too.
+So that's how cardamom carrot muffins were born and quickly became a favorite treat.

 These Paleo Cardamom Carrot Muffins are:

 - Perfect for little mouths